Greek markets spooked by reports of IMF's debt relief stance

 European Central Bank governing council member Christian Noyer also warned on Tuesday that Greek banks risk running out of sufficient collateral to obtain emergency central bank liquidity.

-Having risen around 30 basis points over the last three trading days to touch levels not seen since mid-January, German 10-year yields rose 8 basis points to 0.52 percent.
+Having risen nearly 30 basis points over the last three trading days to touch levels not seen since mid-January, German 10-year yields edged down 1 bps to 0.43 percent.

+Strategists said the rise in yields was driven by easing deflation fears, strong U.S. data boosting prospects for a U.S. interest rate hike, and renewed hopes for a financing deal to keep Greece afloat.

 "In the last days there was quite an improvement in mood about Greece, so this could mark a bit of a slowdown in things and could be a reason for investors to take a more prudent approach," said UniCredit strategist Luca Cazzulani.
 (Additional reporting by Jan Strupczewski and Paul Taylor in Brussels; Editing by Susan Fenton and Raissa Kasolowsky)